Thursday 6th February 2020

 This feature is free for anyone to access and will be particularly valuable to members with corporate or academic accounts.
 Users will be able to access the content freely and any new acquisitions will be automatically recognized and accessible to other institutional members.

 And if the content is Open Access it will direct users to that free option.

 We’ve created our systems to give users the final choice and empower them to make their choices from an informed position.

-When threatened by the proliferation of free content and different routes of access online, the initial reaction by many libraries and publishers is to become very protective of their content, guarding it behind very secure subscription walls.
-This means that many users will simply go elsewhere because they can access the content more easily from illegitimate sources, making these strategies almost self-defeating.
+Proliferation of free content and different routes of access online can threaten libraries and publishers.
+Their initial reaction is to become very protective of their content.
+They guard it behind very secure subscription walls.
+This means that many users will simply go elsewhere because they can access the content more easily from illegitimate sources.
+This makes these strategies almost self-defeating.

-This is only one of a myriad of solutions, and it is our hope that a system like ours can work alongside other access methods, such as Lean Library and traditional subscriptions to academic papers.
+This is only one of a myriad of solutions.
+It is our hope that a system like ours can work alongside other access methods.
+Such as Lean Library and traditional subscriptions to academic papers.
 This would minimise the risk of piracy and support publishers and libraries in producing and presenting top quality content to those that want it.